Langzhong

 Langzhong (formerly known as Paoning) is a county-level city in northeastern Sichuan province, China, located on the middle reaches of the Jialing River.
 It is administered as part of the prefecture-level city of Nanchong.
-Langzhong has a total population of 880,000, with 250,000 residing in the urban area.
+Langzhong has a total population of 622,667, with 303,044 residing in the urban area in 2020.

 Langzhong is famous for its historic centre, home to 30,000 of its residents.
 It is one of the best preserved historic towns of China, dating back to the Tang dynasty.
 The city was also the seat of the former Anglican Diocese of Szechwan.

 History

 The site of present-day Langzhong served for a time as the capital of Ba, a native but sinicized Sichuan state during China's Warring States period.
 It takes its present name from its role as the seat of Langzhong County, established by Qin two years after its 316 BC conquest of Shu and Ba.
 Under the Han and Tang, it was an important center for astronomical research.
 Under the Yuan, Ming, and Qing, it was known as Baoning.
 Over the late imperial period, it served as Sichuan's provincial capital for a total of ten years.
 It was well known for its salt wells.
-Is has also long been an important military town of Sichuan.
+It has also long been an important military town of Sichuan.

+The old town of Langzhong is built according to Feng shui principles.
+The dedicated military, trade and residential quarters of the town are located in a location corresponding to a particular element in Feng shui.
+The town itself is position centrally with respect to 4 mountains around it.

 Since 1985, the PRC government has awarded Langzhong with various accolades on three separate occasions.
 In 1986 the State Council named it a famous and historical town.
 In 1991, it was finally upgraded to county-level city status.